 When Should My Child Get Braces?

 Most orthodontists wait until children are 10-14 to start braces.
-This is when most baby teeth are gone, and the adult teeth have grown in.
+It is when most baby teeth are gone, and the adult teeth have grown in.
 Also, while your child is still young, they are still growing, and teeth respond better to straightening.

 How long your child needs to wear braces depends on the severity of the case.
 Usually, they are worn for one to three years.